C123R/kubernetes-hands-on/helm-example/nginx/README.md

-# nginx: An advanced example chart
+# nginx: A example chart

-This Helm chart provides examples of some of Helm's more powerful features.

-**This is not a production-grade chart.
-It is an example.**

-The chart installs a simple nginx server according to the following
-pattern:
+This helm chart just provide basic feature of HELM Templating.

 - A `ConfigMap` is used to store the files the server will serve.
   ([templates/configmap.yaml](templates/configmap.yaml))